ferreira-tb/tauri-store/docs/src/plugin-valtio/guide/lifecycle-hooks.md

 Registers a hook to be called before a store sends its state to Rust.
 This can be used to modify the state before it is sent to the backend.

 Note that `state` is a [snapshot](https://valtio.dev/docs/api/advanced/snapshot), so it's deeply frozen.
-If you need to mutate it, you can use [`deepClone`](https://valtio.dev/docs/how-tos/how-to-reset-state) from `valtio/utils` or [`structuredClone`](https://developer.mozilla.org/en-US/docs/Web/API/Window/structuredClone) to create a new object.
+If you need to mutate it, you can create a new object using [`deepClone`](https://valtio.dev/docs/how-tos/how-to-reset-state) from `valtio/utils` or [`structuredClone`](https://developer.mozilla.org/en-US/docs/Web/API/Window/structuredClone).

 ```typescript
 import { deepClone } from 'valtio/utils';